 Day 55.
 Sesriem Area to Fish River Canyon Highlights.
 Fish River Canyon, Namibia.We awaken in the tranquil desert and head further south to the majestic Fish River Canyon.

 Day 57.
 Orange River to Cederberg Highlights.
-Cederberg, South Africa.We journey further south through South Africa's northern Cape region to the majestic Cederberg.
-Our camp is situated at the small farming town of Trawal where we enjoy our last evening 'on the road' together.
+Cederberg, South Africa.Leaving Namibia behind, we journey further south through South Africa's northern Cape region to the majestic Cederberg.
+Our camp is situated in the small farming town of Trawal where we enjoy our last evening 'on the road' together.

 Day 58.
 Cederberg to Cape Town Highlights.
 Cape Town, South Africa.Our final journey brings us to the South Africa's mother city with the iconic Table Mountain as a backdrop.